Documentation

 You can change the direction of the threshold by clicking the arrow to the right of the threshold targets.
 In terms of requests or requests logged, you would want to say that the lower the number is, the better the teams are performing.
 However, for the total number of resolved calls, a higher count is better.

-• Key Column.
-This is the primary key of the named table.
-Being the primary key, this provides a unique identifier for each record.
+• Key Column: The primary key of the selected table.
+This column provides a unique identifier for each record.

-• Date Ranging Column.
-Here you select a date column that the measure will base its data collection on.
-The dates held in this column will be used to count/sum/average the records based on frequency, such as last month, last year, or all records since the beginning of this year.
+• Date Ranging Column: The date column the measure uses to base its data collection.
+The system uses the dates in this column to count, sum, or average records based on the frequency, such as “last month” or “all records since the beginning of this year.”

 In This Document